faberNovel/git-workshop/README.md

 3. If you need to, add a description after a blank line.

+???Alter again a new file to explain `git commit -a` ???

-## Push your commit to your repository
+### Push your commit to your repository

 1. Push your commit to origin with: